-A major contributing factor to the growth in online gambling revenue in Delaware in both 2015 and 2016 has been the combined poker player pool with Nevada online players.
+A major contributing factor to the growth in online gambling revenue in Delaware in 2015 and 2016 has been the combined poker player pool with Nevada online players.
 Previously, there simply weren’t enough players to make the Delaware online poker games an attractive option.

 Casino online gambling doing very well in NJ, poker not so well

 When online gambling was still in its infancy, the primary focus was on poker, with full-scale online casino gambling not taking off later.

 NJ online players have a choice of five poker rooms.
 This includes the newResorts-run PokerStars.
 However, online poker has proven to be a tougher sell.
 In comparison to online casino gambling, which NJ players can’t seem to get enough of, the revenue coming in from online poker is lackluster.